csillagrobert95/ProductsMVC_Spring/README.md

 # ProductsMVC_Spring
-A simple Spring MVC application for realizing operations on products and displaying them
+A simple Spring MVC application for realizing CRUD operations on products, users and customers as well as displaying them in the browser using Thymeleaf.
+The core of this project was developed while following [this](https://www.udemy.com/course/spring-core/) course on Spring Framework and completing the coding challenges.

 ## Getting Started